Search documentation

 Resizing

-Users can resize the panel by dragging its edge.
-The cursor changes to a resize indicator when hovering over the panel boundary.
-The resized width is automatically saved and restored across page loads.
+Users can resize the panel by dragging its inner edge.
+The resize handle appears on the edge opposite the screen boundary (e.g., the left edge of a right-aligned panel).
+When the edge trigger is enabled, the resize handle appears between the panel and the trigger.
+The resized width is persisted to localStorage and restored across page loads.

 examples/guides/panel/resizable-config.tsx